Bathroom Safety Tips and Injury Prevention

 National Institute of Health: Senior Health, Built with You in Mind.
 Free tips, stories and videos about healthy aging.

-Preventing Falls: How to Develop Community-Based Fall Prevention Program for Older Adults: Presented by the National Centers for Disease Control, this “how-to” guide is designed for community-based organizations who are interested in developing their own effective fall prevention programs.
+Preventing Falls: How to Develop Community-Based Fall Prevention Programs for Older Adults: Presented by the National Centers for Disease Control, this “how-to” guide is designed for community-based organizations who are interested in developing their own effective fall prevention programs.
 Download PDF version here.